bbalganjjm/natural_js/docs/v2/employee-example.md

 Open `/m4/side.html` and `/m4/stack.html` to compare independent authored layout and CSS.
 Use `/m4/side.html?view=server` for fetched HTML, or Open another screen to inspect simultaneous state and unique IDs.
 The M6 browser spec checks both layouts for keyboard page/row activation, synchronized List/Grid slices, typed page size, empty state, and independent two-screen paging.[^runner][^m6-test]

 For an optional nested employee field, edit the two detail HTML inputs, the Employee shapes and new-row default in `employees.ts` and `mock-server.ts`, the fixture and expected-save JSON, and the matching browser case.
 Form follows `data-field` paths automatically; a data-only field needs no runtime or controller event-handler change.
-Start with those files rather than reading `main.ts` and CSS.[^controller][^side][^stack][^fixture][^expected][^server]
+Start with those files rather than reading `main.ts` and CSS.
+The first save case in `tests/browser/m4-screen.spec.ts` is the narrowest payload regression; page-control changes start with the first case in `tests/browser/m6-screen.spec.ts`.
+After editing source-linked examples, check whether `m6-plan.md` needs a source-fingerprint refresh.
+Read only the recent entries of `docs/log.md` for a same-task update.[^controller][^side][^stack][^fixture][^expected][^server]

 # Pitfalls